 DPD Outcome Measures (Goal One):

-- Over a five-year period, at least 80% of students who are enrolled in the dietetics track as juniors will complete the program within three years of that time.
+- At least 80% of students who are enrolled in the dietetics track as juniors will complete the program within three years of that time.

-- Over a five-year period, at least 60 % of dietetics graduates will apply to supervised practice programs prior to or within 12 months of graduation.
+- At least 60 % of program graduates apply for admission to a supervised practice program prior to or within 12 months of graduation.

-- Over a five-year period, at least 50% of program graduates who apply are admitted to a supervised practice program within 12 months of graduation.
+- At least 50% of program graduates are admitted to a supervised practice program within 12 months of graduation.

-- Over a five-year period, at least 80% of dietetic internship directors rate at least a three on a five-point scale that UMass Amherst students came into the internship with an adequate level of knowledge competence appropriate for a supervised practice program.
+- At least 80% of dietetic internship directors rate at least a four on a five-point scale that UMass students came into the internship with an adequate level of knowledge competence appropriate for a supervised practice program.

 DPD Outcome Measures (Goal Two):

-- Over a five-year period, 80% of dietetic directors rate at least a four on a five-point scale indicating that UMass Amherst graduates have a strong understanding of the scientific basis of dietetics practice.
+- Eighty percent of dietetic internship directors rate at least a four on a five-point scale indicating that UMass graduates have a strong understanding of the scientific basis of dietetics practice.

-- Over a five-year period, 60% of graduates will rate at least four on a five-point scale that they received a strong understanding of the scientific basis for the study of dietetics in their course work at University of Massachusetts Amherst.
+- Sixty percent of seniors will rate at least a 4 on a 5-point scale that they received a strong understanding of the scientific basis for the study of dietetics in their course work at University of Massachusetts Amherst.

-- Over a five-year period 60% of seniors will rate at least a four on a five-point scale that they received a strong understanding of the scientific basis for the study of dietetics in their course work at University of Massachusetts Amherst.
+- Sixty percent of graduates will rate at least four on a five-point scale that they received a strong understanding of the scientific basis for the study of dietetics in their course work at University of Massachusetts Amherst.

 NOTE: Program outcomes data for the Didactic Program in Dietetics at the University of Massachusetts Amherst are available upon request.